tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Which of the following are NOT features of AWS IAM?
 A: Login in to the console using local user accounts and charging for what you use.

+- Q: What is Cognito?
+A: Cognito is an identification platform for web and mobile apps.

 ## Architecting for the Cloud

 - Q: How can AWS lower operational cost?
 A: By providing high-level managed services, users spend less effort on maintainance.